seanhess/angularjs-typescript/README.md

 Generics
 --------

-Use the same well-tested functions on multiple types
+The same function works on different types

     // returns the first of an array function firstValue<T>(array:T[]):T {